kanboard/documentation/source/admin_guide/worker.rst

 Background Workers
 ==================

-.. warning:: This feature is experimental.
+.. warning:: This feature is not maintained anymore.
 Use at your own risk.

 Depending on your configuration, some features can slow down the application if they are executed in the same process as the HTTP